 Good Moral Certificate

-Two (2) copies of 2x2 recent picture
+Two (2) copies of a 2x2 picture taken six months or earlier prior to the submission date

 Certification of honor/s received (from the School Head)